-"Don't let disagreements about spending or different attitudes about money derail your newlywed bliss," says John Sweeney, executive vice president of retirement and investing strategies at Fidelity.
+"Don't let disagreements about spending or different attitudes about money derail your newlywed bliss," says Ann Dowd, CFP®, vice president at Fidelity.
 "Recognize that you are partners in financial planning, and take that partnership seriously."

 When your marital status changes, you must fill out a new Form W-4, Employee's Withholding Allowance Certificate, with your correct marital status and number of W-2 withholding allowances.
 These determine the amount withheld from your wages for federal and state income taxes.

-When you get married, you need to review, update, and in some cases purchase different types of insurance, including life insurance (to help protect your loved ones), health insurance, and disability insurance.
+When you get married, it's important to review, update, and in some cases purchase different types of insurance.
+Here are some of the types to consider:

-Disability insurance usually covers a portion of your salary if you become disabled before retirement.
-Your employer may provide you with coverage, but make sure it's enough to cover your expenses.
-If not, consider purchasing disability insurance on your own, since an unexpected event could prevent you from working and earning a paycheck for some time.
+- Disability insurance.
+This usually covers a portion of your salary if you become disabled before retirement.
+Your employer may provide you with coverage, but make sure it's enough to meet your expenses.
+If not, consider purchasing additional disability insurance on your own.

 Money discussions aren't always easy for newlyweds.
 But, as with any marriage issue, it's best to approach them with an open mind and as a team.
 The more thoughtfully you work together on money matters, the more financial harmony you'll maintain in your life together.